 - Private Pay Model.
-Essentially all of our revenues for 2022 were generated from private pay sources, as there are no material government-sponsored student loan programs in Mexico or Peru.
+Essentially all of our revenues for 2023 were generated from private pay sources, as there are no material government-sponsored student loan programs in Mexico or Peru.
 We believe that students' and families' willingness to allocate personal resources to fund higher education at our institutions validates our strong value proposition. - Revenue Visibility Enhanced by Program Length and Strong Retention.
 The length of our programs provides us with a high degree of revenue visibility.
-The majority of the academic programs offered by our institutions last between four and five years, and more than 80% of our students were enrolled in programs of at least four years or more in duration as of December 31, 2022.
+The majority of the academic programs offered by our institutions last between four and five years.
 Additionally, we actively monitor and manage student retention because of the impact it has on student outcomes and our financial results.
 Our historical annual student retention rate, which we define as the proportion of prior year students returning in the current year (excluding graduating students), was 79% on average over the last five years.
 Given our high degree of revenue visibility, we are able to make attractive capital investments and execute other strategic initiatives to help drive sustainable growth in our business.

-Attractive Margin Profile with Significant Operating Leverage.
+• Attractive Margin Profile with Significant Operating Leverage.
 Our scale within each country provides significant advantages, enabling us to operate efficiently with attractive margin levels.
 We focus on optimizing our operations at the country level through our in-county networks.